grupo-avispa/semantic_navigation/semantic_goals_generator/README.md

 If a specified ROI includes a point that is outside the map, its *conflicting* coordinates are automatically adjusted to the map's bounding box.

-To know the name of the ROI send the service request as follows:
+To know the name of the ROI where the robot is, send the service request as follows:
 ```
 rosservice call /semantic_position '{position.x: 0.0, position.y: 0.0, position.z: 0.0}'
 ```